Welcome to EditorNinja’s first editor pricing survey! We’re constantly being asked by:

 Conclusion

-If you need to hire a freelance editor for your content, these rates should help you determine what you should expect to pay.
-EditorNinja’s rates are set to be in line with these, which means we’re able to offer top-end professional editing for reasonable rates.
-If you’re producing editorial content, whether with humans or AI, let’s discuss how our editing services can help you take your production volume and quality to the next level.
+If you need to hire a freelance editor for your content, these rates should help you determine what to expect to pay.
+EditorNinja’s rates are set to align with these, which means we can offer top-end professional editing at reasonable rates.